stekd/ipl/README.md

 # Folder Details

+os.txt = Operating system on which splunk scripts where built

 N | Folder | Description
 --- | --- | ---
 1 | data_sets | Data used for all testing